melcal04/LiveRoulette/README.md

 ## Features
 - Generate a txt file containing data for 'Payouts' and 'Result & Statistics'.
+- Capture screenshots of round result and updated balance for 'Payouts'.
-- Capture screenshots for 'Payouts' and 'Result & Statistics', plus all failed scenarios in all modules.
+- Capture screenshots of updated statisctics for 'Result & Statistics'.
-- Failed scenario screenshots are attached in the HTML report.
+- Capture screenshots for failed scenarios in all modules and include them in the HTML report.

 ## Versions
 - Version 1.0: Official Version -> Generating data files and capturing screenshots.
 - Version 2.0: Maven Version -> Change the build framework from Gradle to Maven.
 - Version 2.2: Screenshot Version -> Failed scenario screenshots are attached in the HTML report.
+- Version 3.0: Component Version -> Create a component object for each element to facilitate easy identification of elements.

 ## Notes
 ** I have completed the initial development of the automated testing scripts for the Live Roulette Mobile Revamp.